Is It Time?

 Therefore, when hiring a new employee or contracted team member it really is necessary to have processes & systems in place for them to follow.
 This means recording your daily, weekly, monthly, and quarterly tasks to run your business.
 If already busy this is not an easy thing to accomplish but is a necessity for any company if they want to succeed.
 Remember, doing it now will save so much time later as you add more processes and systems to the business.

 Where to Begin?

 I often advise clients to begin recording their tasks daily, from the time they enter their office and turn on the computer to the time they leave the office.
 To start, sit and write down each task you begin each day for a week.

 “Processes are the list of tasks and Systems are the programs used to help accomplish the task.”-TD

 Afterward, those tasks will turn into outlines and then details.
-It is easier to begin, however, by simply creating a list (either written in a notebook or a digital note keeping format).
+It is easier to begin, however, by simply creating a list (either written in a notebook or a digital note-keeping format).
 No matter how you record it, it will later need to be made into an Operations Manual for the business.
-Keeping this in mind will help as you begin to record and outline each thing you on a daily basis.
+Keeping this in mind will help as you begin to record and outline each thing you do on a daily basis.